-Chapter does not Exist.
-An attempt was made to display a nonexistent chapter.
-Syntax Error!
-Loading of planning metadata failed because of a syntax error.
+Chapter does An attempt was made to display a not Exist. nonexistent chapter.
 Some Essence Mark cannot be Deleted.
 An attempt is made to delete an essence mark that cannot be deleted with a Delete Essence Mark operation.
-Rec Start and Cut essence marks cannot be deleted. is Used.
-Use Correct the error and try loading it again.
-The inserted disc cannot be recorded or played.
-This unit can record and play Professional Some Essence Mark cannot be Moved.
+Rec Start and Cut essence marks cannot be deleted.
+Some Essence Mark cannot be Moved.
 An attempt is made to move an essence mark that cannot be moved with a Move Essence Mark operation.
 Rec Start and Cut essence marks cannot be moved.
-Professional Disc.
-The Disc Write Protect TAB is set to An attempt was made to format a write protected disc.
-Try formatting the disc after moving Command Disabled.
+Command Disabled.
 An attempt was made to execute the Format Disc command with Disable "Format Disc" set to "Disable".
-Save.
-Auto Formatting was not the write protect tab away from the Save position.
-Automatic disc formatting failed.
 Clip is Locked.
 An attempt is made to delete a clip, set the clip thumbnail, or delete a shot mark when the clip is locked.
-Completed.
-Video Resolution An attempt was made to add a cl to a clip list when the video resolution (number of system All Clips are Locked.
-All Clips are An attempt is made to execute a Lock All Clips operation when all clips are already locked.
-An attempt is made to execute an Differ from it on Clip List. lines) did not match the video resolution of clips in the clip list.
-Clips cannot be added to a clip list unless the video resolution matches.
-No clip meeting the clip filtering Unlocked.
-Unlock All Clips operation when all clips are already unlocked.
-No Clip A File with the Name you Specified Already Exists.
+All Clips are Locked.
+An attempt is made to execute a Lock All Clips operation when all clips are already locked.
+All Clips are Unlocked.
+An attempt is made to execute an Unlock All Clips operation when all clips are already unlocked.
+A File with the Name you Specified Already Exists.
 Specify a Different Name.
 A file name that was specified in a Set Clip Name operation already exists.
-Meets the Condition. conditions was found.
 Set NAMING FORM to "free" An attempt was made to rename a clip with Set Clip Name when NAMING FORM is not set to "FREE" (see page 99).
 "No Flash Drive" In the media selection screen of the Load Planning Metadata/ Select Drive command, "USB Flash Drive" was selected with no USB flash drive connected.
 Not Loaded.
 A command related to planning metadata was executed with no planning metadata loaded.
 Try again after loading planning metadata.